omar-jandali/Udacity-Item-Catalog/vagrant/tournament/README.md

 4_once that is complete simply type "vagrant ssh" which will activate the virtual machine server

 5_once it has worked redirect to the tournament folder
+    [cd /vagrant/tournament]

-6_Once in the folder, type "python tournament-test.py" which will run and create the neccessary database and tables that are needed for you to run the project.
+6_Once in the folder, type "psql -f tosurnament.sql" and hit enter, followed by"python tournament-test.py" which will run and create the neccessary database and tables that are needed for you to run the project.

 7_ repeat step 6 and then you will be able to see that the project is running thorugh a port on your local machine